By Natalia Yurevich

-Did you dream to drive the ambulance when you were a little girl?
+Did you dream of driving the ambulance when you were a little girl?

-I did not really have a strong dream when I was little but I have always wanted to feel useful, to be making a difference in the community.
+I did not have a strong dream when I was little, but I have always wanted to feel useful, to be making a difference in the community.

-I once did a vocational test in school to work out what I could be when I became an adult.
-That test recommended me to become a social worker or a nun, could you believe?
+I once did a vocational test to work out what I could be when I became an adult.
+That test recommended me to become a social worker or a nun, could you believe it?!

-My job as the Ambulance Transfer officer was to transfer patients from a hospital to a nursing home, or from a nursing home to a hospital, something like that.
-Sometimes I had to lift up their bodies, there was a lot of care required in that.
+Sometimes I had to lift their bodies.
+There was a lot of care required in that.
 I did some training on how to do it safely, and I also had to be fit.

-Besides, I really like uniforms, and that one was very green, I loved it!
+Besides, I like uniforms, and that one was very green.
+I loved it!

 How did you discover Buddhism?

 I was brought up as a very devoted Christian.
-I used to go to Church with my grandparents and I really liked this connection with a Being much larger and more amazing than myself.
+I used to go to church with my grandparents, and I liked this connection with a Being much larger and more amazing than myself.
 I developed a close relationship to God, to Jesus.

-Later in my teenage years, I got skeptical and disillusioned by the Church, so I started moving away from it.
+Later in my teenage years, I got skeptical and disillusioned by the Church, so I started moving away.

 What influenced your attitude toward the Church?

-The confusion that came from the realization that Christians could behave unethically, and learn that some things about the Church didn’t fit with how I felt my life should be lived.
+The confusion that came from the realization that Christians could behave unethically.
+Some things I learned about the Church didn’t fit with how I felt about life.